rahul-gharat/dronahq-docs/docs/rest-apis/api_authentication.md

 ### Digest Authentication

-DronaHQ empowers users with the robust security of `Digest Authentication` for REST API configuration.The Digest Authentication method bears resemblance to Basic Auth in its utilization of usernames and passwords.
+The Digest Authentication method bears resemblance to Basic Auth in its utilization of usernames and passwords.

+Digest authentication involves a series of steps for client-server communication.
+Initially, the client sends a request to the API, and in response, the server provides specific details, such as a nonce (a unique number), a realm value, and a 401 unauthorized response.
+Subsequently, the client sends an encrypted array of data, including a combination of the received server data, along with a username and password.

+The server then uses the provided data to generate an encrypted string and compares it with the client's sent data to authenticate the request.
+This process ensures secure authentication between the client and the server in Digest authentication.

 <figure>
   <Thumbnail src="/img/connecting-datasource/digest-auth.jpeg" width='600px' alt="digest Auth"/>